-Students sequence events and developments within a chronological framework, using dating conventions to represent and measure time.
-When researching, students develop questions to frame an historical inquiry.
-They identify and select a range of sources and locate, compare and use information to answer inquiry questions.
-They examine sources to explain points of view.
-When interpreting sources, they identify their origin and purpose.
-Students develop texts, particularly descriptions and explanations.
-In developing these texts and organising and presenting their findings, they use historical terms and concepts, incorporate relevant sources, and acknowledge their sources of information.
+Students sequence events and developments within a chronological framework, and identify relationships between events across different places and periods of time.
+When researching, students develop, evaluate and modify questions to frame an historical inquiry.
+They process, analyse and synthesise information from a range of primary and secondary sources and use it as evidence to answer inquiry questions.
+Students analyse sources to identify motivations. values and attitudes.
+When evaluating these sources, they analyse and draw conclusions about their usefulness, taking into account their origin, purpose, and context.
+They develop and justify their own interpretations about the past.
+Students develop texts, particularly explanations and discussions, incorporating historical argument.
+In developing these texts and organising and presenting their arguments, they use historical terms and concepts, evidence identified in sources, and they reference these sources.